 It is also called ecotourism because in order to minimize the impact on the environment, the trip is organized for small groups only, and all expeditions are made either on foot, paddle canoe or using electric motorboats.

 Community ecotourism at Xixuaú Amazon Ecolodge is certified by the Cadastur body of the Brazilian government with the ‘Selo Turismo Responsável’, which guarantees compliance with all anti-Covid protocols.
 It is also certified by the Italian Association of Responsible Tourism AITR and is included in WWF’s Travels of Biodiversity.

 The Xixuaú Amazon Ecolodge consists of traditional Malocas, wooden chalets equipped with a veranda overlooking the river.
 Each circular structure has two double or single rooms with beds, sheets, pillowcases and mosquito nets, as well as private bathrooms.

 The cuisine is local and international but vegetarian and vegan meals are available upon request.
 Fresh water and fruit juices are included.

 No, there aren’t but guests are welcome to bring their own.

-The days at Xixuaú are dedicated to canoe excursions, trekking in the forest, nature watching, fishing with traditional methods, bathing in the river, relaxing on the veranda of your bungalow or on the beach (dry season only), local handcraft purchase and getting to know the local community.
+The days at Xixuaú are dedicated to canoe excursions, trekking in the forest, nature watching, bathing in the river, relaxing on the veranda of your bungalow or on the beach (dry season only), local handcraft purchase and getting to know the local community.

 The program of activities is not defined a priori but decided together with the staff and local guides during the stay, tailor-made according to the preferences of the guests, the weather and the sighted animals in the area.
 You can go out on excursions 3 times a day, including one at night.